IJES-logo

 As best we know, Jacques Ellul and Thomas Merton never corresponded with each other, and Ellul never mentions Merton in his writings.
 On the other hand, Merton—Trappist monk, religious writer, and social critic—did read and comment on Ellul.
 Although his initial enthusiasm for Ellul’s works moderated over time, Merton unquestionably appreciated and gained insight from them.

 Merton’s close friend, Wilber H. “Ping” Ferry, introduced Merton to Ellul when he supplied the monk a copy of The Technological Society just days before Merton hosted a retreat for thirteen peace activists (see Postscript A below) at his Kentucky monastery.
 The following year Merton, fluid in French, also engaged Ellul’s Propagandes and L’Illusion politique.
-Writers such as Gene Davenport (Ellul Forum #7, pages 10-12) and Philip M. Thompson (Ellul Forum #25, pages 10-16) have capably addressed significant aspects of Ellul’s contributions to Merton’s thought, but his influence on Merton’s November 1964 “peacemakers retreat” remains less known.
+Writers such as Gene Davenport (Ellul Forum, no. 7, pages 10-12) and Philip M. Thompson (Ellul Forum, no. 25, pages 10-16) have capably addressed significant aspects of Ellul’s contributions to Merton’s thought, but his influence on Merton’s November 1964 “peacemakers retreat” remains less known.

 Ellul’s The Technological Society and Merton’s “Spiritual Roots of Protest.”
 Merton jotted the words quoted above as he read The Technological Society, originally published in 1954 as La Technique.
 Ping Ferry, who had shepherded the English translation of this book, was so eager to place it in Merton’s possession that he had sent the monk an unpublished manuscript during the summer of 1964.
 Merton explained, though, that he “did not have the energy to go through it in that form, as I do a lot of reading walking around outside.”
 Ferry then forwarded the published volume in late October, just days before the peacemakers retreat.